 In a number of advisory opinions, the Commission has addressed issues pertaining to federations of trade associations.
-Typically, such federations are national associations with component State organizations that are officially recognized as such through the interconnectedness of the national association with each of the State associations.
-This has entailed such features as a significant portion of the national association's board of directors consisting of representatives of the State associations (see
+Typically, such federations are national associations with component State organizations that are officially recognized as such

 9 The Federal PAC of TMBA is newly formed.
 Its reports as of the 2002 July quarterly disclose the receipt of only four itemized (and no unitemized) contributions and the disbursement of only one contribution.
 The FEC website discloses no overlapping contributors or recipients between TMBA's Federal PAC and MBAA PAC for the 2001-2002 election cycle; one of the 2001 contributors to TMBA's Federal PAC is disclosed as a contributor to MBAA PAC in 2000.